karush17/Ising-notes/README.md

 ### Theoretical Treatment (October-December)
 - [ ] Mathematical justification of the model and its use in RL is essential.
 - [ ] Answer the following-
+  - [ ] How does the system scale at critical temperature Tc?
   - [ ] Does adding more hierarchies motivate Information extraction?
   - [ ] Can the change in spin states quantify the change in decision/energy?
 More specifically, the system reaches thermal equilibrium with zero energy occuring from spins.
   - [x] Does the system converge to an optimal policy?
 If yes then is the optimal policy the one with minimum disagreements?